 Something I learned the hard way is the timing of your feedback matters just as much as the feedback itself.
 Giving thorough feedback on launch day isn’t productive — unless it’s about typos.
-Having conversations like these during one-on-ones makes sure the feedback is being given at the right stage.
+Having conversations like these during one-on-one meetings makes sure the feedback is being given at the right stage.

 5 What could I do as a manager to make your work easier?